Eyes for India has been granted tax-deductible status in Australia.

 Project history

-Eyes for India is a non-for-profit community organisation that provides treatment to people living in India who suffer from operable cataracts, and who otherwise cannot afford to treat due to poverty or lack of local health care facilities.
+Eyes for India is a not-for-profit community organisation that provides treatment to people living in India who suffer from operable cataracts, and who otherwise cannot afford surgery due to poverty or lack of local health care facilities.

 What does Eyes for India do?